 You have a right in law to refuse or withdraw previously granted consent to the use of your personal information.
 There are possible consequences of not sharing such as the effect this may have on your care and treatment but these will be explained to you to help with making your decision.

-If you wish to exercise your right to opt-out, or to speak to somebody to understand what impact this may have, if any, please contact the Practice using the contact details at the top of this document.
+If you wish to exercise your right to opt-out, or to speak to somebody to understand what impact this may have, if any, please contact the Practice using the contact details at the bottom of this document.